kenboc/bgd/content/post/sftps-connection/index.md

   }
 }
 ```
 Instead of having `host, user, password and path` as individual variables, I have gathered them into one connection-string, and then extended ssh.net with a helper.
-Build it like this ([link](https://github.com/hillerod/Warehouse.Fileup/blob/master/Warehouse.Fileup.Functions/Helpers/FTPClientHelper.cs)):
+Build it like this ([full version on GitHub](https://github.com/hillerod/Warehouse.Fileup/blob/master/Warehouse.Fileup.Functions/Helpers/FTPClientHelper.cs)):

 ```csharp
 using Renci.SshNet;